ciortanmadalina/modality_tests/README.md

-# Unimodality tests and Kernel density estimations
+# Modality tests and Kernel density estimations

 When processing a large number of datasets which can potentially have different data distributions, we are confronted with the following considerations:
 - Is the data distribution unimodal and if it is the case, which model best approximates it( uniform distribution, T-distribution, chi-square distribution, cauchy distribution, etc)?